 The University has a network of trained, confidential dignity and respect advisors to support staff and students if they are experiencing bullying, harassment or discrimination.
 This training course will enable delegates to gain listening skills, assess their unconscious bias and learn how to help others.
-By the end of this course, all participants will be trained dignity and respect advisors ready to help anyone in need (by registering for this course you are agreeing to become a Dignity and Respect Advisor.
+At the end of this course, all participants will be trained dignity and respect advisors ready to help anyone in need (by registering for this course you are agreeing to become a Dignity and Respect Advisor.
 Contact firstname.lastname@example.org for more information).

 As equality, diversity and inclusion (EDI) manager for the University, Andy is responsible for managing the University's day-to-day EDI activities as well as long-term planning on how to best ensure the University remains a welcoming and diverse place to work or study.
 Andy is also an associate lecturer in the Plymouth Institute of Education and often speaks at local and national conference on EDI issues having recently been nominated for an ITV National Diversity Award.